An Overview of New Hampshire’s Decriminalization Law

 Summary of New Hampshire’s Decriminalization Bill, HB 640, as Signed into Law by Governor Chris Sununu

-Sponsored by Rep. Renny Cushing (D-Hampton) and a bipartisan group of seven House cosponsors and three Senate cosponsors, HB 640 reduces New Hampshire’s penalty for possessing small amounts of marijuana from a criminal misdemeanor to a civil violation in most cases.
-Below is a brief overview of the new law, as signed by Gov. Chris Sununu on July 18, 2017.
-The law took effect on September 16, 2017.
+Sponsored by the late, great Rep. Renny Cushing (D-Hampton) and a bipartisan group of cosponsors, HB 640 reduced New Hampshire’s penalty for possessing small amounts of marijuana from a criminal misdemeanor to a civil violation in most cases.
+Below is a brief overview of the law, as signed by then-Gov. Chris Sununu on July 18, 2017.
+In 2024, however, the legislature passed and Gov. Sununu signed a bill that created an “open container” law for cannabis in a vehicle.

 First and Second Offense Penalty: For adults 18 and older, the first two offenses within three years carry a $100 civil fine.